|

 is like a silvery fluid.
 Sort of.

-the magnetic field then changes, a circular "pressure" called Voltage
+magnetic field then changes, a circular "pressure" called Voltage appears.

-appears.
-The faster the magnetic field changes, the larger the voltage
+The faster the magnetic field changes, the larger the voltage becomes.

-becomes.
-This circular voltage trys to force the movable charges inside
+This circular voltage trys to force the movable charges inside the wire to

-force the electrons of the coil to begin flowing.
-A moving magnet can
+pumping action can force the electrons of the coil to begin flowing.
+A

-create an electric current in a closed circuit.
-The effect is called
+moving magnet can create an electric current in a closed circuit.
+The

 Electromagnetic Induction.
 This is a basic law of physics, and it is